 PIOCCI was a co-organiser of a major event in Mauritius on the contribution of Indian diaspora in the National building.
 It was addressed by the Minister Mentor, Minister of Defence and Minister of Rodrigues, Sir Anerood Jugnauth.
 Many other ministers, bureaucrats, business persons addressed the event.

 Organized a successful event in Mauritius on 5-6 July 2018 at Mahatma Gandhi Institute, Moka, Mauritius.
 The event title was Contribution of Indian Diaspora in National Building.
 The event had participation from several Diaspora countries including Caribbeans, Fiji, Reunion, Malaysia and many African countries.
 The majority of Indian Diaspora in Mauritius comprises of the

-The two-day international conference, focusing on the contribution of Indian Diaspora in nation building in Mauritius, kicked off at the Mahatma Gandhi Institute in Moka.
-The conference was organised as part of India's commemoration of the centenary of the abolition of indentured system and the celebrations to mark the 50th anniversary of the independence of Mauritius.
+The two-day international conference, focusing on the contribution of the Indian Diaspora in nation building in Mauritius, kicked off at the Mahatma Gandhi Institute in Moka.
+The conference was organised as part of India's commemoration of the centenary of the abolition of the indentured system and the celebrations to mark the 50th anniversary of the independence of Mauritius.

 The Minister Mentor, Minister of Defence and Minister of Rodrigues, Sir Anerood Jagnauth, the Minister of Arts and Culture, Mr. Prithvirajsing Roopun and other personalities were present at the ceremony.

 In his keynote address, Minister Mentor highlighted that the depth, strength and uniqueness of the shared relationship between India and Mauritius is unparalleled while adding that it transcends the socio-economic and political sides and is firmly rooted in a common vision.